ssanjogo/Multimedia_LZ77/README.md

  - Text Length:  8344
  - Compressed Data Length:  7132

+In this case we can see that there are some compression ratios that are bigger than 1.
+The best compression ratio is 1.69.
+The compressed data length is smaller than than text lenght, decreasing the text size by more than 1000 characters.

 #### Time depending on (Mdes, Ment)
 ![alt text](<media/raw/Time depending on (Mdes, Ment) - HAMLET.png>)

+We have an exponential trend in time as the sliding and input windows increase, and we have this trend periodically.
+Except for the input window and slider value of 4096 as the text size is approximately the size of the original text.

 ### Plots for Quijote text
 ---
 #### Data comparision original vs. compressed
 ![alt text](<media/raw/Data comparision original vs. compressed - QUIJOTE.png>)

+In this case we can observe that with different combinations of the value of the sliding window and the input window, we get some compressions that are below the length of the original data length.

 #### Compression factor depending on (Mdes, Ment)
 ![alt text](<media/raw/Compression factor depending on (Mdes, Ment) - QUIJOTE.png>)